Senate Dems announce they have the votes to pass Inflation Reduction Act

 Schumer has said he hopes the Senate can begin voting on the energy, environment, health and tax measure on Saturday.
 Passage by the House, which Democrats control narrowly, could come next week.

+Final congressional approval of the election-year measure would complete an astounding, eleventh-hour salvation of Mr. Biden's wide-ranging domestic goals, though in more modest form.
+Democratic infighting had embarrassed Mr. Biden and forced him to pare down a far larger and more ambitious $3.5 trillion, 10-year version, and then a $2 trillion alternative, leaving the effort all but dead.

-The election-year bill, housing President Joe Biden's and congressional Democrats' top priorities, would provide hundreds of billions in spending and tax credits to spur clean energy, reinforce fossil fuels and renew government support for people buying private health insurance.
-It would raise revenue with tax boosts, beefed up IRS tax collections and curbs on drug prices, which would save money for the government and patients.
+This bill, negotiated by Schumer and Sen. Joe Manchin, the conservative maverick Democrat from West Virginia, would raise $739 billion in revenue.
+That would come from tax boosts on high earners and some huge corporations, beefed up IRS tax collections and curbs on drug prices, which would save money for the government and patients.

-"We prioritize the middle class and working families, instead of those at the very top.
-God bless them, they're doing fine," Schumer said.

-Democrats need to nail down support from all their lawmakers to prevail in the 50-50 Senate and avoid a glaring self-inflicted defeat, similar to one they suffered last November on a far larger version of the package.
-Republicans are on track to oppose the legislation as one, saying its tax boosts and spending would worsen inflation and damage the economy.
+It would spend much of that on energy, climate and health care initiatives, still leaving over $300 billion for deficit reduction.

+Sinema said Democrats had agreed to remove a provision raising taxes on "carried interest," or profits that go to executives of private equity firms.
+That's been a proposal she has long opposed, though it is a favorite of Manchin and many progressives.

 for more features.